Ascend/ascend-deployer/README.en.md

      ansible_vault edit inventory_file
      ```

+   - Set the environment variable ANSIBLE_VAULT_PASSWORD_FILE to specify the Ansibled-Valut password file.For example, if the user sets ANSIBLE_VAULT_PASSWORD_FILE=~/.vault_pass.txt, Ansible will automatically search for passwords in the file to avoid the user interactively entering the Ansible_Valut password;This functionality is provided by ansible and details, please refer to [ansible official document] (https://docs.ansible.com/ansible/latest/user_guide/vault.html).

 5. Run the `./install.sh --check` command to test the connectivity of the devices where the packages to be installed.
     Ensure that all devices can be properly connected.
 If a device fails to be connected, check whether the network connection of the device is normal and whether sshd is enabled.